Playing the name game

 It's fun kicking the statistics around from time to time, but there is a serious point to all this.
 At RIFT, you'll never be just a number to us.
 We work hard for every single one of our thousands of clients.
 Whatever you come to us for, from tax refunds to Self Assessment, we always give you the individual attention you need and deserve.

 That's our promise, and that's why RIFT is renowned as the best name in the tax business.
-Get in touch to find out more.
+We've been claiming tax rebates and filing tax returns since 1999.
+Use our free tax refund calculator to get an instant estimate of how much tax you could be owed.